 Individualism is based (as Adam Smith believed) that the individuals are free to develop their own skills and talents and use them wherever they like.
 It has its roots in Christianity (although Hayek was an agnostic), is connected to the renaissance and then enlightenment.
 Hayek believed the transfer of power from the state to the individual became the basis of western civilization.

-The theme over the last 1000 years of civilization was freeing people from the shackles of serfdom, Kingdoms and dictators and giving the power to individual choice.
+The theme over the last 1000 years of civilization was freeing people from the shackles of serfdom, Kingdoms, and dictators and giving the power to individual choice.

 - Growth of science was a result of the growth of individual freedom.

-- No one can doubt that empowering the individual had positive unintended consequences when you look at the evolution of society though the 19th and 20th century.
+- No one can doubt that empowering the individual had positive unintended consequences when you look at the evolution of society through the 19th and 20th century.
 It would not be wise to replace with this collectivism and state control again.

 The National Socialists of Germany were against individualism, capitalism, democracy and classical liberalism.
 The idea of mixing democracy and socialism and then the transition came slowly in Germany.
 People believed that socialism (economic control and guidance by the government) could be mixed with democracy and freedom would not be lost.
 Some people believe this today in the USA and UK.